-There are other beers to choose from too, both light and dark, as well as wines, spirits and soft drinks.
+also kegged beers to choose from, both light and dark, as well as wines, Champagne, spirits and cocktails.

 A few words of caution: Firstly, check the bill carefully and let the waiters know if you don't agree.
 Secondly, drinks menus are cleared away around 11.30pm, and at this point prices go up.
 Ask to settle your bill once this happens, then if you want more drinks, check the prices before you buy.

 Be careful and you will be fine, but these latter two issues cloud what is otherwise a popular beer hall and restaurant with plenty of atmosphere.